fishes text index | photo index

 Its venom is only used for protection from predators and not to catch prey.

 Features: 5-7cm long.
-The dorsal fin begins above its eyes and the dorsal fin membranes are deeply incised between the spines.
+The dorsal fin begins almost between its eyes and the dorsal fin membranes are deeply incised between the spines.
 It has a pair of large backward pointing spines above its mouth, which may not be obvious when the spines are folded away.
 The lateral line has prominent tube-like scales.
 Some may have a white band across the face, and indeed, they are called Whiteface waspfish in some places.
 In captivity, they have been observed to change from light to dark colours.

 Sometimes mistaken for a stonefish (Family Synanceiidae) or the False scorpionfish (Centrogenys vaigiensis), a grouper, which looks very similar.
 Here's more on how to tell apart fishes that look like stones.